Home

 • And the LORD said unto Moses, Whosoever hath sinned against me, him will I blot out of my book."

-i.e., it is not the elect who can be blotted out of the book, it is the disobedient of the congregation who have broken God's covenant with them.
-The people of Old Covenant Israel (the old testament church) could have their names blotted out, because they were the external Covenant congregation of God.
-Like the local Church today, they were corporate "representatives" officially registered as children of God.
+It is not the Moses or the elect who can be blotted out of the book, it is the sinful and disobedient of the congregation who have not the Spirit and who have broken God's Covenant with Him that will be blotted out.
+The wicked people of Old Covenant Israel (the Old Testament church) could have their names blotted out of God's book because they were the external Covenant congregation of God.
+Like the local church today, they were corporate "representatives" officially registered as children of God.

 Deuteronomy 9:12-14